justinliu6165/vortexa-tech-challenge/README.md

 REACT_APP_MAPBOX_TOKEN=<Mapbox token>
 ```

-Create or sign into https://studio.mapbox.com/.
+Create or sign into https://studio.mapbox.com/ and generate token.

+### Steps

+1. Clone this repo to local machine.
+2. `cd vortexa-tech-challenge`.
+3. Run `npm install`.
+4. Set up environment variable for Mapbox token.
+4. Run `npm start`.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Tasks to complete later